Where to Obtain Zeus’ Armor Set in God of War Ragnarok

 Completing the set gives the players Divine Edge, which significantly boosts Melee and Runic damage; however, the damage boost comes with a price in that Kratos will also receive increased damage.

 To be precise, both the gauntlets and the war belt provide increased 20% Runic and Melee damage, but they also increase the damage received by Kratos by 40% each.
-The cuirass adds 40% of Runic and Melee damage but also increases the damage on Kratos by a whopping 100%.
+The cuirass adds 40% of Runic and Melee damage but increases the damage on Kratos by a whopping 100%.

 Combining all of those stats will give Kratos the ability to deal an increased 100% damage, but in exchange, Kratos will also receive 180% damage.